apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 @@@

-Akka Cluster Bootstrap helps forming (or joining to) a cluster by using @ref:[Akka Discovery](../discovery/index.md) to discover peer nodes.
+Pekko Cluster Bootstrap helps forming (or joining to) a cluster by using @ref:[Pekko Discovery](../discovery/index.md) to discover peer nodes.
 It is an alternative to configuring static `seed-nodes` in dynamic deployment environments such as on Kubernetes or AWS.

-It builds on the flexibility of Akka Discovery, leveraging a range of discovery mechanisms depending on the environment you want to run your cluster in.
+It builds on the flexibility of Pekko Discovery, leveraging a range of discovery mechanisms depending on the environment you want to run your cluster in.

 ## Prerequisites

 Bootstrap depends on:

- * @ref:[Akka Discovery](../discovery/index.md) to discover other members of the cluster
+ * @ref:[Pekko Discovery](../discovery/index.md) to discover other members of the cluster
- * @ref:[Pekko Management](../akka-management.md) to host HTTP endpoints used during the bootstrap process
+ * @ref:[Pekko Management](../pekko-management.md) to host HTTP endpoints used during the bootstrap process

 A discovery mechanism needs to be chosen.
 A good default choice is DNS.